 "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."

-Answer 2: The long term lodging rule prevents recipients from using HRA funds to pay for housing during a time in residence at another institution.
+The long-term lodging rule prevents recipients from using HRA funds to pay for housing during a time in residence at another institution.
 Because archival research is at the heart of the humanities, we often approve use of funds for overseas research trips of durations of up to three months.

-Answer 3: We allow recipients to spend up to $1000 per year for research assistance.
-Examples could be: translation, transcription, payment for a graduate research assistant.
+We allow recipients to spend up to $1000 per year for research assistance.
+Examples could be: translation, transcription, payment for a graduate research assistant

 Pages in excess of the stated page limits will be removed from the application prior to review and scoring.
 The excess material will not be considered.
 In keeping with the space limitations, the use of hyperlinks is not permitted.